Our pupils are on their feet

 His Defence work in the Magistrates has included bail applications and a range of motoring offences such as exceptional hardship and drink driving.
 Joseph has also had success at defending charges of failure to provide samples for analysis.

 Joseph prosecutes and defends a range of matters in the Crown Court including sentences and committals for sentence, breaches of bail, community and suspended sentence orders as well as appeals from the Magistrates Court on both conviction and sentence.
-The quality of the work he provides has been recognised by counsel and judges and has been complemented by judges on his level of preparation and clarity in his advocacy.
+In a recent appeal he was successful in having an appeal against conviction and sentence overturned.
+Joseph has also provided advice on appeal from the Crown Court for a client in a multi-hand drugs case.